What is Peripheral Artery Disease?

 If the plaque surface becomes irregular or ulcerated, it may accumulate small blood clots and plaque contents.
 The particles (emboli) travel in the circulatory system, ultimately blocking flow through tiny blood vessels, which can also damage sensitive organs, such as the brain, by causing stroke.

 Often, people with PAD may not experience symptoms until the disease is advanced.
 Almost all symptoms are due to the leg muscles not having enough blood.
 Typically, people with PAD experience a painful cramping in the hips, thighs or calves with walking, climbing stairs or exercising that is relieved with rest.
+Patients often report an inability to keep up with their family or friends during shared activities.
 Those with severe PAD might have the following symptoms:

 - A cramping pain that does not go away when you stop exercising